unkn/demlinks/dmljava/readme.txt

+DeMLinks
 This is dmljava project folder for Eclipse (3.4.0+)

+Rudimentary instructions to get this project inside Eclipse:

 First need to have svn support in Eclipse:
 Help->Software Updates...->Available Software->Add Site